Can You Freeze Wine?

 Freezing and thawing affects wine's delicate flavor profile.
 The texture, aroma, and taste change because the freezing process affects the chemical balance.
 The wine remains safe to consume but may taste flat, dull, or different from the original.

 For practical use, freeze leftover wine in ice cube trays for cooking.
-Wine cubes add depth to pan sauces, stews, risotto, and slow cooker recipes.
+Wine cubes add depth to pan sauces (through reduction), stews, risotto, and slow cooker recipes.
 They also work well in sangria or wine slushies where dilution would be a problem with regular ice.

 Things to Know

-- Sparkling wine loses carbonation when frozen and thawed.
+- Sparkling wine (like champagne) loses carbonation when frozen and thawed.

 - Higher alcohol wines freeze at lower temperatures than lower alcohol wines.